 You don't really think that locals are taking up all the spots at The French Laundry, do you?
 Nope, they're eating Napa-Style at these budget friendly restaurants:

-- Redd Wood: Craving a steak? $35 ribeye big enough to split, add a pizza and you barely break $50 for two.
+Redd Wood: Craving a steak?
+Get a ribeye big enough to split, add a pizza and a beer and you barely break $100 for two.

 Go Big (But Still Go Budget)